 - Public and Business Invitees: An invitee is any person who may be invited onto a premises for business reasons.
 Examples of this would be a customer visiting a restaurant or a tourist visiting a theme park.
-In this situation a property owner has a duty to the invitee to not only repare any known dangers but also for any unkown dangers.
+In this situation a property owner has a duty to the invitee to not only repair any known dangers but also for any unknown dangers.

 - Licensee By Invitation: Anyone invited on your property for social reasons is considered a licensee.
 The level of care that is expected of a property owner is much less for a licensee than an invitee.
-While the property owner is expected to provide reasonable care from hazards for thier guest the owner does not have to inspect for unkonw hazards.
+While the property owner is expected to provide reasonable care from hazards for their guest the owner does not have to inspect for unknown hazards.

-- Tresspasser: A tresspasser is a person who has entered property with the consent of the owner.
-The obligation of care from a property owner to a tresspasser is very limited however a a property owner can not purposely set up a hazardeous are to ditract tresspassers.
+- Trespasser: A trespasser is a person who has entered property with the consent of the owner.
+The obligation of care from a property owner to a trespasser is very limited however a property owner can not purposely set up a hazardous are to distract trespassers.

 Contact an Orlando premise Liability Attorney